- Download our Moving to Mexico Guide (PDF)

-To work and earn an income in Mexico, foreigners must obtain a work visa or permenant residence visa that permits participating in such remunerative activities.
-The process seems complicated, but much of it is undertaken by the employing company.
+To work and earn an income in Mexico, foreigners must obtain a work visa or permanent residence visa that permits participating in remunerative activities.
+The process seems complicated, but much of it is usually undertaken by the employing company.

 There are several routes that expats can take, but to be granted a work visa, a job must already be in place.
 This is because Mexican companies need permission to employ foreign workers.
-Expats may first enter Mexico on a tourist visa to familiarise themselves with the job market and let them network to find employment.
-Alternatively, expats can find a job-based in Mexico from their home country.
+Expats may first enter Mexico on a tourist visa to familiarise themselves with the job market, to network and to find employment.
+Alternatively, expats can find a job in Mexico from their home country.